A woman lying in bed reaching to scratch her irritated legs.

 View all responses caret icon

-I began to do some digging into why my skin gets so itchy with CKD and it can be due from a build up of phosphorus in your blood that your kidneys are unable to filter out.
-Apparently, having high levels of phosphorus can cause itchiness and dry skin.
+I began to research why my skin gets so itchy with CKD.
+It can be due to a buildup of phosphorus in your blood that your kidneys are unable to filter out.
+Apparently, high levels of phosphorus can cause itchiness and dry skin.
 Phosphorus is included in all kinds of foods such as meat, dairy, fish, and nuts.

-I was also getting super dry eyes and muscle cramps from what can also be related to high phosphorus.
-I'm a big believer in thinking that I can manage my blood tests through diet.
+I was also getting super dry eyes and muscle cramps, which can also be related to high phosphorus.
+I'm a big believer in managing my blood tests through diet.
 Whenever I could, I would reduce my intake of red meats, dairy products, and nuts.
-I wasn't a big fisher eater so I didn't need to reduce my intake but be more aware of how much I ate in future.
-I didn't stop myself from eating all of these foods but I made sure that I portioned everything out and did my best not to over indulge.
+I wasn't a big fish eater, so I didn't need to reduce my intake, but I aimed to be more aware of how much I ate in the future.
+I didn't stop myself from eating all of these foods, but I made sure that I portioned everything out and did my best not to overindulge.

 A home remedy for helping my itching skin was not shaving my legs as often.
-Each time I was shaving my legs, it was making them even more dry and therefore adding to the itchiness of what was already there.
-But sometimes, you do want to shave your legs, so when I do shave, I try moisturizing much more.
-This isn't my first method as sometimes I found the moisturizer could also irritate my legs and make them itchy, but it could also be the specific moisturizer I have been using.
+Each time I shaved my legs, it made them even drier, which added to the existing itchiness.
+But sometimes, you do want to shave your legs.
+So, when I do shave, I try moisturizing much more.
+This isn't my primary method, as sometimes I found the moisturizer could also irritate my legs and make them itchy.
+However, it might also be the specific moisturizer I have been using.

 Overall, I was able to manage my itchy skin through changes to my diet and some minor lifestyle changes.
-Medication came into play when my kidney function got lower and also had a massive benefit on my skin, but please talk with your doctor before taking any new medications.
-What helps one person, might not help another.
+Medication came into play when my kidney function got lower and also had a massive benefit on my skin.
+Please talk with your doctor before taking any new medications.
+What helps one person might not help another.

 This or That